NeCTAR-RC/nectar-training/package06/sections/instanceNumbers.markdown

 {% include /docLinks.markdown %}

 In [Module 4][ModDoc4], we have discussed *horizontal scalability*.
 Horizontal scalability entails that you may run several instances of your application on separate virtual machines, all processing different parts of your data, or processing the same data in a different way (e.g. with different parameters).

+{% img src=images/HorizontalScale.png, w=300, dim=px, align=center %}

 The Cloud is suitable for such a scenario.
 Distributing your problem over multiple instances is certainly an advanced topic as it requires knowledge about parallel programming.
-However this section will give a brief overview of the possibilities with the cloud and the key factors to look out for in your application.
+However this section will give a brief overview of the possibilities with the Cloud and the key factors to look out for in your application.
 For more details, we refer to related [Literature](literature.html).

 ### Data or problem partitioning